-The methodology and outline of the report will be prepared by desk review and in consultation with project team, pilot development agencies, local stakeholders etc. The methodology will be clearly defined and report outline including report sections and content.
-It is estimated to complete this activity in 5 days.
+The methodology and outline of the report will be prepared by desk review and in consultation with project team, pilot development agencies and local stakeholders.
+The methodology will be clearly defined and report outline including report sections and content.

 Activity 2: Design of the Field Research and Analysis